infinum/wordpress-handbook/Coding standards/PHP coding standards/Functional programming.md

 }
 ```

 If you are working on a 'public' project that can be extended, you should follow the above instructions.
-When working on client projects, these are not that important, as you don't expect anybody to remove your added hooks (in themes or in plugins).
+When working on client projects, there is a smaller chance that your hooks will be removed.
+In that case, anonymous functions can be used as callbacks.

 ### Closures